ReZorg/Lethe-AI-Sharp/Docs/PERSONAS.md

 ## Essential Lifecycle Management

 **Critical**: `BasePersona.BeginChat()` and `BasePersona.EndChat()` handles essential initialization and cleanup when switching persona or closing the application.
-Setting the `LLMEngine.Bot` property to persona will make those calls automatically using `EndChat()` on the previous one, if any, and using `BeginChat()` on the new one.
-However, the library doesn't intercepts the application being closed, so, if you want to make sure that the chatlog, and other information is being correctly saved, you *must* manually call `EndChat()` on the currently loaded persona before exiting.
+Setting the `LLMEngine.Bot` property to persona will make those calls automatically using `EndChat()` on the previous one (if any), and using `BeginChat()` on the new one.
+However, the library doesn't intercepts the application being closed.
+So, if you want to make sure that the chatlog, and other information is being correctly saved, you *must* manually call `EndChat()` on the currently loaded persona before exiting.

 ```csharp
 var persona = new BasePersona